 Notes: This is a reprint of an article from 2012, which appears to have disappeared from our site.
 Over the years we have produced many of these “Worst States for Retirement Lists”.
 Connecticut has been the “winner”, so has Illinois.
 Hope your state is not next!
 In Feb.
 2018 we updated this article – see”Worst States for Retirement – 2018“.

 January 10, 2012 — There are plenty of best places to retire lists.
 But how about the places where it’s not such a good idea to retire?
-Last year our “worst 10 states” list caused quite a sensation, so we are back at it again for 2012.
+Last year our “Worst 10 States for Retirement” article caused quite a sensation, so we are back at it again for 2012.
 The purpose is to try to help baby boomers understand where, all other things being equal, they can enjoy their hard-earned retirement without taking on more problems.
-To make sure you don’t miss updates to this and other lists like it, sign up for our free weekly “Best Places to Retire” newsletter.
-And of course, don’t miss our 2012 list of the 10 Best States for Retirement.
+To make sure you don’t miss updates to this and other lists like it, sign up for our Free weekly “Best Places to Retire” newsletter.

 Your retirement is unique